Kos: The Island of Hippocrates

 maps on Matt's Kos Hotel Search Page

 or Matt's Hotels of Greece Kos Page.
-You can also find find
+If you can't find availability in

 these or any hotels try using